webview/webview/README.md

 go get github.com/webview/webview
 ```

-On Windows you'll need to make the WebView2 loader discoverable by cgo (see [Windows Preperation](#windows-preperation)).
+On Windows you will need to make the WebView2 loader discoverable by cgo (see [Windows Preperation](#windows-preperation)).

 ```bat
 set CGO_CPPFLAGS="-I%cd%\libs\webview2\build\native\include"